Biblical texts through zero bias

-English translations of the Hebrew Scriptures are heavily biased ‘hack jobs’ based on theories, denominational bias, euphony, and long held orthodoxies where traditions were prioritized over concrete meanings.
-Man failed to believe in the ainigma of the Scriptures (that they are intentionally obscure) and instead presumed to conjure “senses”, “dynamic equivalencies”, and “euphonic lullabies” and “tropical” definitions to appease the consciences of the masses who never had access to the Bible until the printing press was invented anyway, and even then the masses still refused to read it for themselves.
+English translations of the Hebrew Scriptures have always been heavily biased guesswork based on conjectures, denominational bias, euphony, and long held orthodoxies where traditions were prioritized over concrete, primitive meanings.
+Man failed to see the ainigma of the Writing (that it is intentionally obscure) and instead presumed to conjure “senses”, “dynamic equivalencies”, “euphonic lullabies” “poetical paraphrasing” and “tropical” definitions to appease the masses and maintain the status quo.
+The consequence was that primitive writings by tribal people were made to read like modern philosophy out of academia.

-This work seeks to unearth all the long hidden meanings, words, markups, and definitions in the Hebrew Scriptures with zero religious bias.
-It goes beyond what has ever been done by restoring consistency to words (rather than translating the same word in many different ways), translating pronouns and words relating to gender and sex objectively (did you know Eve, Sarah, and Rachel were referred to as both a “she” and “he”?), and by making full use of computer research and cross-referencing tools that were previously unavailable to translators of all translations done up to the 21st Century.
+This work seeks to unearth all the long hidden meanings, words, markups, and definitions in the Hebrew Scriptures with no religious bias.
+It goes beyond what has ever been done by restoring the primitive nature and consistency to words (rather than translating the same word in many different ways), translating pronouns and words relating to gender and sex objectively (did you know Eve, Sarah, and Rachel were referred to as both a “she” and “he”?), and by making full use of computer research and cross-referencing tools that were previously unavailable to translators of all translations done up to the 21st Century.
 Strong’s numbers are provided for the reader’s benefit.
 It is formatted as a PDF that can be printed for a 3 ring binder.
-Is it not copyrighted, please distribute freely.
+Is it not copyrighted, please share freely.

-This is the most literal, concrete translation of John 1 out there with full commentary.
+This is the most literal, concrete translation of John 1 with full commentary.
 Most might know that John wrote in an enigmatic or obscure way.
 He is the author of Revelation, after all.
-It is apparent in most any translation.
 In the original Greek, his language is even more obscure and bizarre.

 The NT is full of strange language.
 Try figuring this one out: